Chart Color Schemes

 Toowoomba - West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Toowoomba - West's population was approximately 18,110 as of November 2025, according to AreaSearch's analysis.
-This figure represents a growth of 2,262 people since the 2021 Census, which reported a population of 15,848.
-The increase is inferred from the estimated resident population of 17,587 in June 2024 and an additional 535 validated new addresses since the Census date.
-This results in a population density ratio of 112 persons per square kilometer.
-Toowoomba - West's growth rate of 14.3% since the 2021 census surpassed both the non-metro area average (8.8%) and the national average, indicating strong regional growth.
-Interstate migration contributed approximately 77.7% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Toowoomba - West's population was around 18,588 as of February 2026.
+This figure reflects an increase of 2,740 people since the 2021 Census, which reported a population of 15,848.
+The change is inferred from the estimated resident population of 17,587 in June 2024 and an additional 593 validated new addresses since the Census date.
+This results in a density ratio of 115 persons per square kilometer.
+Toowoomba - West's growth rate of 17.3% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average, indicating it as a region with significant population growth.
+Interstate migration contributed approximately 77.7% of overall population gains during recent periods, although natural growth and overseas migration were also positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, significant population growth is forecast for Toowoomba - West within the top quartile of Australian non-metropolitan areas.
-Based on the latest population numbers, the area is expected to expand by 6,518 persons to reach a total of 24,628 by 2041, reflecting an overall increase of 33.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+According to demographic trends, a significant population increase is forecast in the top quartile of Australian non-metropolitan areas, with Toowoomba - West expected to expand by 6,518 persons to 2041, reflecting an increase of 29.7% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population